Written By Zoya Ali.

 The Onge Tribe of Andaman Islands

-Another group of indigenous people at the Andaman and Nicobar islands are the Onge.
+Another group of indigenous people at the Andaman and Nicobar islands is the Onge.
 They are believed to have come from Africa, their culture seemed the same and language sounded the same too.

 However, when the British government governed India they took the Onge to meet the sentinels but the 2 tribes seemed confused and were unable to communicate as they had different languages.